permafrost-dev/stackup/README.md

 ### Configuration: Preconditions

-The `preconditions` section of the configuration file is used to specify a list of conditions that must be met before the application can run.
+The `preconditions` section of the configuration file is used to specify a list of conditions that must be met before the tasks and servers can run.
 Each precondition is defined by a `name` and a `check`.
 The `name` is a human-readable description of the precondition, and the `check` is a javascript expression that returns a boolean value indicating whether the precondition is met.
+Unlike other fields, the `check` field does not need to be wrapped in double braces; it is always interpreted as a javascript expression.

 Here is an example of the `preconditions` section: